All Products

 /*

-* @brief Add a domain name and port for IP sniffing.
-Only one port is allowed for each domain name
+* @brief Add domain name and port for IP sniffing, only one port is allowed for detection per domain

 * @param[in] client Client instance

-* - hdns_client_t is thread-safe and can be shared among multiple threads
+* - hdns_client_t is thread-safe and can be shared across multiple threads

 */